InsightShare’s Living Cultures initiative supports Indigenous Peoples to protect their territories, languages and cultures using Participatory Video.

 InsightShare Network is a non-profit organisation with an international and multi-disciplinary steering group comprised of community representatives, leading academics and activists.
 InsightShare Network represents our long term commitment to the principles of decolonisation.

-– InsightShare supports registration in Kenya of Pan African Living Cultures Alliance, an international NGO led by Africa’s Indigenous Peoples.
-PV groups (San, Gabbra, Borana, El Molo, Baka and more) are invited to join alliance
+– Pan African Living Cultures Alliance, spearheaded by the Maasai PV team, is now registered international NGO led by Africa’s Indigenous Peoples.
+Other PV groups – San, Gabbra, Borana, El Molo, Baka and more – are set to join the alliance.

-– Success and celebration in Alberta Canada, where community video teams from Kainai Blood Tribe and Samson Cree First Nations have monitored impacts of climate change, supporting intergenerational knowledge exchange and documentation, strengthening nation-to-nation relationships and helped start community dialogues about climate change.
-The project was a springboard for the development of innovative new methods for environmental monitoring and sharing indigenous knowledge.
+– Success in Alberta Canada, where community video teams from Kainai Blood Tribe and Samson Cree First Nations have monitored impacts of climate change, supporting intergenerational knowledge exchange and documentation, strengthening nation-to-nation relationships and helped start community dialogues about climate change.
+This project was a springboard for the development of innovative new methods for environmental monitoring and sharing indigenous knowledge, which is now being applied to a project focusing on Indigenous fire management for which InsightShare is providing online training.

-– Nagaland PV team won the best film award for Salt in My Village at the National Community Media Film Festival
+– Nagaland PV team won the best film award for Salt in My Village at the National Community Media Film Festival.
+Building on this success, the PV team has been creating films exploring local responses to the COVID-19 pandemic.